smarinovic/smarinovic.github.io/_posts/2020-07-14-Savant-web-server-BoF.md

 ```

 We can choose the last one ```0x0042119c```.
 Address has a null byte so we cannot use it in payload as such, but since there are nullbytes in front of EIP location we can perform three byte overwrite by sending only three bytes and shortening payload length.
-By doing that null byte will be automaticaly "added" to address on the stack.
+By doing that null byte will be automatically "added" to address on the stack.

 When we generate reverse shell payload, it takes more than 270 bytes we have at our disposal so we cannot place it in payload.
 What we can do is to generate egghunter and place reverse shell code somewhere else in a memory.
 We can add it after last header to act as POST request payload.
 We will tag shellcode with two instances of egg (w00t) and let egghunter search for it.
 Once egghunter finds two eggs, it redirect execution of a program to shellcode which is located after the second egg.